ldaidone/frankenforge/README.md

 The goal is simple:

 > Give developers a fast and structured backend foundation without hiding application behavior behind deep framework layers.

 ---

+## Status

+FrankenForge is currently in beta.

+The core runtime and demo application are functional and usable for experimentation, internal tools, and lightweight applications, but APIs and internal conventions may still evolve.

+Feedback and contributions are welcome.

+---